LauritzR/node-fault/README.md

 * oom (fill memory, 90%)  !Needs to be executed seperately!
 * slowoom (slowly fill memory) !Needs to be executed seperately!
 * stress (stress cpus) !Needs to be executed seperately!
-* drop traffic (make exceptions for traffic between specific nodes)
+* drop packets (make exceptions for traffic between specific nodes)
+* slow connection (specify delay time for answers)

 your nodes.